Can Private Investigators Help with Kidnapping Cases?

 What is the punishment for kidnapping?

-The laws and charges associated with the crime of kidnapping vary from state to state.
+The laws and charges associated with kidnapping vary from state to state.
 The actual length of the prison sentence may depend on such factors as:

 • The length of time the victim was held against their will